kadeeraziz/tech-interview-assignment/README.md

 # interview Preparation
-This GitHub repository contains code snippet and resources that I have been working on to prepare for my upcoming interview.
+This GitHub repository contains code snippet and resources that I have been working on to prepare for my upcoming technical interview.

 ### Local Installation